AntonTsingel/vrp_first_project/README.md

 ```
 this will install the necessary modules

-And run project with command using gulp task "dev"
+And run project with command using npm script start
 ```
-npx gulp dev
+npm start
 ```